What do we offer?

 For more information, please visit AIT

-Founder, CEOFounder and CEO of DecodingSpaces.
-He has professional training in architecture, urban planing and data science.
+Co-founder of DecodingSpaces.
+He has professional training in architecture, urban planning and data science.
 He is researcher and lecturer at Bauhaus-University Weimar, Germany and the Emerging City Lab Addis Ababa, Ethiopia.